isaaclee12/ScheduleMaker/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- PHASE 1: CRUD App Completion
+- PHASE 1: CRUD Functionality
-  - NOTE: CRUD functionalities take a minute to load on launch
+  - ~~Implement Create/Read/Update/Delete pipelines~~
+  - ~~Add UI + Forms to reflect these pipelines~~
+  - ~~Migrate database to ElephantSQL~~
+  - Phase Completed!

 - PHASE 2: Dates + Glow Up
-  - Create dummy data for future weeks from today through the next year so the app just works.
+  - ~~Create dummy data for future weeks from today through the next year so the app just works.~~
+  - Fix updateShiftForm to make sure it gets the data for the shift @ id again
+  - Deploy

+  - Change Update + Delete Shift functionality from being separate pages to making buttons visible
+    - And make sure both buttons don't appear at the same time.
+Add a cancel button too.

   - Add date-fns features to have a front page that stays at the current week.
   - Add ability to go between weeks
   - Refactor the code to have better code patterns.